Welcome, friends!

 Have you ever loved something so much, it became an obsession?
 And no, not the creepy, borderline-stalking, kind of obsession, I mean in the passionate, live-for-it kinda way.

 This is how I feel about traditional turquoise jewelry.
-And how I’ve found myself in a home studio (in sweatpants and a messy bun, no less), curating gorgeous Native American works of art and sending them to you - so you can experience the joy (and slight obsession) with traditional turquoise jewelry, too.
+And how I’ve found myself in a home studio curating gorgeous handmade and Native American works of art and sending them to you - so you can experience the joy (and slight obsession) with traditional turquoise jewelry, too.

 This is my history…